Sep Smith: Club career

-Smith was snapped up for Leicester in 1929 by Willie Orr as an inside-forward at the age of 16. where two of his older brothers, Thomas and Joe, were both already playing for Leicester.
+Smith was signed by Leicester in 1929 by Willie Orr as an inside-forward at the age of 16. where two of his older brothers, Thomas and Joe, were both already playing for Leicester.
 Tom was a regular in the first-team before moving to Manchester United and Joe was a reserve player who later joined Watford.

 He made his debut against Huddersfield Town on 31 August 1929 coming in for Arthur Lochhead who had been suffering from illness, but after a disappointing performance in which the local press described him as being "unable to pull his weight" he played no further part in that season.
 However, as he began to grow he began to show his poachers instinct, top scoring for the reserves the following season and earning himself a recall to the first team.
 In 1931–32 he scored 11 times in 22 matches though still as he began to cement his place in the first team.

 However, it wasn't until 1932–33, when Smith began to truly blossom after was moved from his role of inside forward and shifted into a deeper role at right half, the position he would make his own for the club for the next 17 years.
 He helped Leicester to their first ever FA Cup semi-final in 1934 in which came up against two other of his older brothers, Jack and Bill, who were both playing for Leicester's opponents Portsmouth.

 He was made club captain two years later in 1936 and won his only honour with the club the following year, winning the Second Division title in 1936–37.